Manisha-Mengani/about-me/README.md

 ## Recommended Resources

-Below are some the useful vedio tutorial links to know basics markdown commands:
+Below are some of the useful vedio tutorial links to get hold-off some basic markdown commands:
  - [Markdown commands](https://www.youtube.com/watch?v=6A5EpqqDOdk "Click here for video tutorial")

-What exactly is GitHub? and Why only GitHub?These questions can be answers by the clicking on the below link
+What exactly is GitHub? and Why only GitHub?These questions can be answered by the clicking on the below link
  - [Why GitHub](https://www.howtogeek.com/180167/htg-explains-what-is-github-and-what-do-geeks-use-it-for/ "Click here")

 GitBash and its commands!